a stranger, a drink, a proposition.

 Minjeong can’t blame her.

-Her own gaze lingers far longer than it should, especially when he leans against the bar, sleeves pulling tight around toned forearms as he orders a drink.
+Her own gaze lingers far longer than it should, especially when he leans against the bar, sleeves pulling tight around toned arms as he orders a drink.

 And then he catches her staring.